5 Motor Planning Activities for Skill Development

 SUNLIN Dance Mat Video Game

-• 💯【3 LEVELS DIFFICULTY】 Follow the beat of the built-in music, dance to the cues of the blinking on the LED board.
-Keep up with the move and try to challenge 3 different levels!
-Kids will get music and lights feedback from every their every step.
-So much fun for girls age 3 4 5 6 7 8 9 10 year old!
-Uses 3×AA batteries. (not included)
+• 3 LEVELS DIFFICULTY: Follow the beat of the built-in music; dance to the cues of the blinking LED board; challenge yourself with 3 different levels; kids receive music and light feedback with every step; fun for girls ages 3 4 5 6 7 8 9 10; requires 3 AA batteries (not included)

 Dancing is a skill that requires rhythm, coordinating complex body movements, and sometimes following a choreographed plan.
 You can make up dance routines to challenge your child’s motor planning skills, but you can also simply turn on the music and let them enjoy moving to the beat.